MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupwritetextloginfline.md

 <ul>
 <li>
 The event level for the log entry.
 The event levels that can be specified for a log entry are the same as those that can be enabled for a text log.
-For a list of event level flags, see <a href="https://msdn.microsoft.com/library/Ff550845(v=VS.85).aspx">Setting the Event Level for a SetupAPI Text Log</a>.
+For a list of event level flags, see <a href="devinst.setting_the_event_level_for_a_text_log">Setting the Event Level for a SetupAPI Text Log</a>.

 </li>
 <li>